-Are you a highly ambitious student interested in attending the Immerse Summer School in Oxford or Cambridge?
+Are you a highly ambitious student interested in attending the Immerse Summer School in Oxford, Cambridge or London?

 We offer a variety of summer programmes, from Architecture to Physics, and if you’re looking to showcase your academic skills then this is the essay competition for you!
 The Immerse Education Essay Competition offers applicants the opportunity to win a 100% scholarship to participate on an Immerse summer programme.

 Details of the competition, the guidelines, the prizes and important competition dates for your diary are outlined below.

 The next round closes on 5th January 2022.

 What is the Immerse Education Essay Competition?